xaviablaza/Chapman-University-Notes/Portfolio/DEV.md

 Tasked to create an Android app for the Applica website: http://www.applica.me

-Worked in conjunction with a UI/UX mockup designer
+Worked in conjunction with a UI/UX mockup designer.

 Learned to use the Android Studio IDE, Gradle, RESTful API, OAUTH2, and Laravel.

+**Vivolytics.co - Android (2015)**

+Created weekly reports on feature developments.

+Contributed to the Vivolytics platform by responding to bug fixes.